Quantile agent utility and implications to randomized social choice: Introduction

 \subsection{Related work}

-Lotteries over alternatives and were first formally studied by~\citet{zeckhauser1969majority}, \citet{fishburn1972lotteries}, and \citet{intriligator1973probabilistic}.
-Randomization in voting processes have been considered to address impossibility results in deterministic social choice mechanisms, such as those established by Arrow’s Impossibility Theorem~\citep{arrow1951}.
-One of the most famous results in this area is by~\citet{Gib73} and~\citet{Sat75}, who showed that deterministic strategy-proof mechanisms must be dictatorial, inspiring the use of randomization to achieve strategy-proofness and fairness. \citet{bogomolnaia2001} proposed the Random Priority (RP) mechanism, ensuring fairness and strategy-proofness in resource allocation and voting. \citet{procaccia2010} designed randomized voting rules that are approximation of score-based deterministic voting rules to achieve strategy-proofness. \citet{a18} show that the efficiency and strategyproofness of a system can vary depending on how preferences over alternatives are extended to preferences over lotteries.
-They consider preference extensions using stochastic dominance (SD), pairwise comparisons (PC), bilinear dominance (BD), and sure-thing principle (ST).
-They showed that while random serial dictatorships are PC-strategy-proof, they only achieve ex post efficiency, strict maximal lotteries are both PC-efficient and ST-strategy-proof, and show multiple incompatibility results.
-See also the survey of related results by~\citet{B17}.
+Quantile-based utility models originate in decision theory. \citet{manski1988ordinal} introduced quantile utilities to model individual decision-making under uncertainty without relying on cardinal utilities, and \citet{rostek2010quantile} studied such models in continuous settings with risk preferences.
+These papers focus on individual choice and equilibrium behavior rather than on collective decision-making.
+To the best of our knowledge, quantile utilities have not previously been applied to social choice or matching theory, nor used as a foundation for studying axiomatic properties of randomized mechanisms, such as efficiency, fairness, and strategyproofness.

-In resource allocation problems consisting of agents that need to be matched to items, envy-freeness~\citep{foley1966resource,varian1973equity} and proportionality~\citep{steinhaus1948problem} have been widely studied in both economics and computer science as measures of fairness. \citet{hylland1979efficient} focused on the probabilistic allocations of indivisible items without relying on a priority structure and showed that this approach is more efficient than randomization over deterministic methods based on priority. \citet{abdulkadirouglu2003ordinal} studied lotteries in the house allocation problem, which is another variation of the problem of matching under one-sided preferences. \citet{aziz2019probabilistic} explored the advantages of applying randomization in social choice scenarios, such as fair division, and examined the associated challenges. \citet{caragiannis2021interim} studied interim envy-freeness for lotteries.
-For resource allocation, obtaining both ex-post and ex-ante guarantees simultaneously has also been considered~\citep{babaioff2022best,aziz2024best}.
+Lotteries over alternatives were first formally studied by~\citet{zeckhauser1969majority}, \citet{fishburn1972lotteries}, and \citet{intriligator1973probabilistic}.
+In voting, randomization has long been explored as a means of circumventing classical impossibility results for deterministic mechanisms, such as those established by Arrow’s Impossibility Theorem~\citep{arrow1951} and the Gibbard–Satterthwaite theorem \citep{Gib73,Sat75}, which together imply that deterministic strategyproof voting rules must be dictatorial.
+This motivated the design of randomized voting rules with improved incentive and fairness properties.
+For example, \citet{bogomolnaia2001} proposed the Random Priority mechanism, and \citet{procaccia2010} designed randomized voting rules that approximate score-based deterministic rules while achieving strategyproofness.
+More recently, \citet{a18} showed that the compatibility of efficiency and strategyproofness in randomized social choice depends crucially on how ordinal preferences are extended to lotteries.
+They studied extensions based on stochastic dominance (SD), pairwise comparisons (PC), bilinear dominance (BD), and the sure-thing principle (ST), and established several impossibility and incompatibility results.
+See also the survey by~\citet{B17}.